srocka0716/2143-OOP-Rocka/Assignments/P02/README.md

 ### Sum'r Rocka
 ### Description:

-While using a starter class created by Dr. Griffin, this program is demonstrating how to overload operators, creating a more robust Vector Class.
+While using a starter Vector class created by Dr. Griffin, this program is demonstrating how to overload operators, creating a more robust Vector Class.
 This allows for ease when reading the main function for the user.